Ya-Peng-Zhao/PallazCat.github.io/_pages/about.md

 Updated Date
 ======
-2026/25/April
+May 21th, 2026

 Who I Am
 ======
 I am about to graduate from Peking University in China and become a PhD student at the University of Toronto majoring in Pure Mathematics this September.

-I expect that I am going to compete with AI and join it.
+I hope to understand mathematics in an era where AI may become both a competitor and a collaborator.

 My Academic Interests
 ======